skelton-group/RPi-Colourimeter-Experiment/Part1b/README.md

 ```bash
 $ python "Test.py"
 Hello, Pi!
 ```

 The `python` command starts the Python interpreter and instructs it to run the script file passed as an argument.

-The `exit` command disconnects the SSH session and closes the connection:
+The `exit` command disconnects the SSH session and closes the connection to the Pi (the Pi remains switched on even if the SSH session is closed!):

 ```bash
 $ exit